wiztools/stagen/README.md

 In the target directory you will find the executable Jar `stagen-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 Create your project directory structure as explained in the [tutorial](https://github.com/wiztools/stagen/wiki/Tutorial).

-In the command-prompt, cd into the project directory and execute:
+In the command-prompt, to create a new template project structure (current direcory must be empty to create new project!):

+    $ java -jar ~/stagen-VER-jar-with-dependencies.jar init

+To build the project:

-    $ java -jar ~/stagen-1.0-SNAPSHOT-jar-with-dependencies.jar -v -f
+    $ java -jar ~/stagen-VER-jar-with-dependencies.jar gen

 This command will generate the site under `target` directory.

+To delete the `target` directory:

+    $ java -jar ~/stagen-VER-jar-with-dependencies.jar clean